Bronchitis refers to inflammation of large airways (i.e. bronchi). This may be acute or chronic and can be precipitated by a variety of conditions.

 The superior cavo-atrial junction, generally referred to as simply the cavo-atrial junction (CAJ), is the junction of the right lateral border of the superior vena cava (SVC) and the superior border of the right atrium.

-It is an important landmark to recognise because it marks an optimum site f...
+It is an important landmark to recognize because it marks an optimum site f...

 Cellular non-specific interstitial pneumonia is one of the two histological subtypes of non-specific interstitial pneumonia (NSIP).
 It is less common compared with fibrotic NSIP but carries a much better prognosis.